AhmedOs99/AhmedOs99/README.md

 ## Hi there, I'm Ahmed 👋

-### I am a Biomedical Software Engineer, interested in Machine Learning and Web Development
+### I am a Biomedical Software Engineer, graduated from Cairo University.
+I am interested in Machine Learning and Web Development.

 📄 Check out my [CV](link-to-your-cv) to know more about my experience and skills.